Seven Key Areas

 Do you have staff dedicated to developing environmental work?
 Is there a focal point for this work, a website?
 An office?
 If not, could you open an environment office?

 Can you put funds aside annually to fund this work and outreach?

 Will these staff have access to the right training and resources to do their work effectively?

 Have you tried to involve lay people who are active in environmental fields to help you develop appropriate ecological responses to issues?
 Lay people often want to contribute but no-one asks them to do so.

 Try establishing an advisory group of members of your faith who are specialists in different fields related to the environment – law, water management, land management, education, waste management etc. The advisory group will offer you most professional advice and could also link your programmes into the wider work of local, national or international agencies, so that your own efforts are multiplied, or leveraged.

-Do you have existing links or twinnings with other groups – churches, mosques, temples, dioceses etc in different parts of the world?
+Do you have existing links or twinnings with other groups – churches, mosques, temples, dioceses and the link in different parts of the world?

-If they are in places that are already experiencing climate change at a critical level then have you thought of partnering with them on an environmental basis?
+If they are in places that are already experiencing climate change at a critical level, have you thought of partnering with them on an environmental basis?
 And if you are in a place that is experiencing climate change, have you thought about bringing that into your twinning relationship?

 Have you explored the possibility of twinning with a secular organisation?